rspamd/rspamd.com/doc/modules/spamtrap.md

 exit 0
 ~~~

-We disable certain groups here, as we can speed up tests.
-We do not ask for RBLs, checking
-for viruses or doing some kind of SPF, DKIM and DMARC tests, as most of the spam trapped
-emails would already be caught by these rules.
-Our goal is primarily on learning fuzzy and
-bays spam, so we skip these tests.
-Feel free to add whatever you want.
+We disable specific groups to expedite testing.
+We do not request RBLs, check for viruses, or perform SPF, DKIM, and DMARC tests, as the majority of trapped spam emails would have already been identified by these rules.
+Our primary aim is to learn about fuzzy and bayes spam, hence these tests are omitted.
+You are welcome to include any other tests you deem appropriate.